CyberShadow/dscripten-tools/README.md

 1. Invoke the tools directly (e.g. `path/to/rdmd-dscripten --compiler=path/to/dmd-dscripten --build-only worker.d`)
 2. Prepend the `bin` directory to your `PATH`, so that it overrides the standard `dmd` and `rdmd` binaries.

 Because these tools attempt to implement the same command-line interface as dmd/rdmd, the second method can be used with any programs (e.g. build tools, error highlighting in editors) without needing to configure them.
+For example, Dub can be used to build programs in its `--rdmd` mode.

 In addition to the usual switches and `.d` files, `dmd-dscripten` also understands how to handle `.c`, `.llvm` and `.bc` files on its command line, and will appropriately compile or otherwise include them into the compilation.
 See the test suite for examples.